ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * Go back to your `terraform-cicd` multibranch pipeline, initiate another build and move your cursor to the `Terraform Apply `stage and click on `Yes` to apply changes.

-* The `terraform-cicd` pipeline and main branch scanned.
+* The `terraform-cicd` multibranch pipeline build is successful.